hyblocker/hekky-shader-docs/src/pages/en/shaders/hekky-pbr/reference.md

 - **Texture** The albedo / diffuse / base texture.
 Can also be tinted.
 - **Metal Mask** Controls how "metallic" and reflective the material is.
 Other shaders may call this property `Metal Map`, `Metallness` or something similar.
 - **Roughness Map** Controls how "rough" the material is.
 - **Invert Roughness** Inverts the roughness map.
-Enable this if you want to use smoothness instead of a roughness.
+Enable this if you want to use smoothness instead of roughness.
 - **Normal Map** Allows you to define surface bumps without increasing the polygon count.

 ## Lighting